 This is an obvious one, BUT let’s just cover it anyway.
 Bring a water bottle.
 There is not water available during the day when you are hiking.
 Your camp cooks will boil water for you every morning after breakfast for you to fill up your water bottle and they will do the same at your lunch spot each day.
 So, make sure you have a bottle to fill up.
 We opted for foldable, packable water bottles to keep our load light.

-You can find our water bottles here: Collapsable Water Bottle
+You can find the water bottles we use here: Collapsable Water Bottle

 There will NO opportunity to get cash after you leave for the trek, until you get to your last night in the town of Aguas Calientes.
 You may need cash for optional activities, depending on which version of the Salkantay Trek you choose.
 There may be the option to go zip-lining, or go to the hot springs, and these will cost you a bit of cash.

 Keep in mind there is a daily limit to take out cash at the ATM’s and it’s not very much; it can range from $130 - $225.
 So you may need cash to pay for the remainder of your trek, and you may need cash for these optional activities.
 Make sure you give yourself enough days to get out the amount of cash you’ll need.

 Remember you’re out in the middle of basically nowhere -- no markets, cell-service, stores, so you HAVE to bring everything you need.